Our Services

 Helpful Resources

-Red light therapy offers a non-invasive, drug-free way to reduce fibromyalgia-related pain and clear fibro fog during office work by boosting cellular energy, improving blood flow, and reducing inflammation.
-Short sessions integrated into your desk routine using a panel behind your monitor or a handheld device for the neck and temples can enhance comfort and focus without disrupting productivity.
+Red light therapy is a non-invasive, drug-free approach that may help reduce fibromyalgia pain and clear fibro fog during office work.
+It works by boosting cellular energy, improving blood flow, and lowering inflammation.
+Short sessions built into your desk routine—using a panel behind your monitor or a handheld device on the neck and temples—can improve comfort and focus without hurting productivity.

 Fibromyalgia affects an estimated 2–4% of the population, often bringing chronic pain, fatigue and "fibro fog" (trouble thinking clearly).
 For those balancing office work with these symptoms, days at the desk can feel overwhelming.
 In recent years, red light therapy for fibromyalgia has emerged as a promising tool to ease pain and mental cloudiness.
 This guide explains what fibromyalgia is, how red light therapy works, and practical tips for integrating it into your office work routine.